Navigating Compliance Challenges

 • Cons: Time-consuming and storage-intensive.

-2. Incremental Copy: This strategy saves only the information that has altered since the previous save (full or incremental).
+2. Incremental Backup: This strategy saves only the data that has altered since the previous save (full or incremental).
 It is faster and requires less storage.

 • Pros: Efficient regarding time and storage; faster data saves.